Here you can find resources on Digital Marketing, HubSpot Inbound Marketing, Web Development & Brand Strategy.

 Digital Marketing 101: The difference between free and paid online advertising

-However, you need to understand the difference between paid and free online advertising.
-This is essential in getting your foot through the digital marketing door.
+However, we still need to remind ourselves about the differences between paid and free online advertising to reveal new insights into how they've evolved.
+This is essential for getting your foot through the digital marketing door.
 Let’s explore the different options at your disposal!

 What is free online advertising?

 Free online advertising are tools that you can make use of with no actual cost attached to them.
 This includes tools that can increase your website traffic, crawl your website and index it in search engines.
 Some of these tools help build back links and a referral network.
 All of this increases exposure of your brand and your reach.

 - Website indexing directories